-Staff recommends approval of the amendment to Article 3 (Zoning Districts) of the Zoning Ordinance by amending Article 3-4 Section 3-4-3 (Industrial Districts Standards) as set forth in the attached draft Ordinance No. 17-1373.
+Staff, and the Planning and Zoning Commission, recommend approval of the amendment to Article 3 (Zoning Districts) of the Zoning Ordinance by amending Article 3-4 Section 3-4-3 (Industrial Districts Standards) as set forth in the attached Ordinance No. 17-1373.